tkeffer/weereg-py/README.md

 Open the file `/etc/nginx/sites-available/default` in a text editor, using root privileges.
 Look inside the `server { ... }` context and identify the `location /` context.
-Underneath it, add four new `location` contexts so that when you're done, it looks something like the following:
+Underneath it, add four new `location` contexts so that when you're done, it looks something like the following.
+Again, `username` should be replaced by the username used above.

 ```nginx configuration
 server {